apache/samza/docs/learn/documentation/0.7.0/comparisons/storm.md

 ### Maturity

-We can't speak to Storm's maturity, but it has an [impressive amount of adopters](https://github.com/nathanmarz/storm/wiki/Powered-By), a strong feature set, and seems to be under active development.
+We can't speak to Storm's maturity, but it has an [impressive number of adopters](https://github.com/nathanmarz/storm/wiki/Powered-By), a strong feature set, and seems to be under active development.
 It integrates well with many common messaging systems (RabbitMQ, Kesrel, Kafka, etc).

 Samza is pretty immature, though it builds on solid components.
 YARN is fairly new, but is already being run on 3000+ node clusters at Yahoo!, and the project is under active development by both [Hortonworks](http://hortonworks.com/) and [Cloudera](http://www.cloudera.com/content/cloudera/en/home.html).
 Kafka has a strong [powered by](https://cwiki.apache.org/KAFKA/powered-by.html) page, and has seen its share of adoption, recently.
 It's also frequently used with Storm.
 Samza is a brand new project that is in use at LinkedIn.
 Our hope is that others will find it useful, and adopt it as well.